Chester75321/GenEpi/docs/source/example.rst

 Threshold for Dimension Reduction
 ---------------------------------

-You could modify the threshold for Linkage Disequilibrium dimension reduction by following command:
+You could modify the threshold for Linkage Disequilibrium dimension reduction by following command.

 .. code-block:: none